 OVERNIGHT SEDONA HIKING TRAILS: WILSON MOUNTAIN

-This Sedona hiking trail heads straight for some of the most panoramic views in the Oak Creek Canyon/Sedona area.
-Plan a full day for it and start early - the climb up Wilson Mountain is a strenuous one.
+Our guided hiking trip in Sedona heads straight for some of the most panoramic views in the Oak Creek Canyon area.
+Plan a full day for some of the best backpacking in Arizona and start early - the climb up Wilson Mountain is a strenuous one.
 The majority of the 2300 foot climb is packed into the last mile or so of the hike.
 You'll have more reasons than just exertion to stop and take a breather along this route, however.
 The views start as soon as you leave the car and they just keep getting better.
 There is shade along parts of this Sedona hiking trail but enough of it is out in the open to make it hot work under a summer sun.
 An alternate, cooler route is provided by North Wilson Trail which starts just north of Encinoso Picnic Area, just past 3 miles up canyon from Midgley Bridge.
 The two trails join at a point midway up the mountain.
 At the top you'll be rewarded with views that stretch over hundreds of square miles of scenic canyon country and include Oak Creek Canyon, Sedona, Coffee Pot Rock, Capitol Butte, Sterling Canyon and the Verde Valley.

-Gear IncludedDiscovery Treks tours are all inclusive tours which include:
+Gear IncludedDiscovery Treks guided hiking and backpacking tours in Sedona are all-inclusive and include:

 - All meals from lunch day 1 through lunch day 2